MikeMitterer/dart-material-design-lite/README.md

-# Material Design Light for Dart
+# Material Design Lite for Dart

-A port of Googles Material Design Light to Dart<br>
+A port of Googles Material Design Lite to Dart<br>
 You can find the original version here on [GitHub][mdlmaterial].

-Material Design Light strives to give you a high performance starting point out of the box Responsive layout is included with the kit that adapts to fit the device your user is viewing it on.
+Material Design Lite strives to give you a high performance starting point out of the box Responsive layout is included with the kit that adapts to fit the device your user is viewing it on.

 [Demo][mdldemo] (transpiled JS-Version)